 They say knowledge is power and that statement rings true for your CES booth staff.
 When hiring people to represent your brand, you need more than just a warm body to fill a position.
 Your exhibit staff needs to have prior knowledge about the general product or service they are representing.
 For example, if you are launching a new gaming console, you’ll want staff who are gamers and who have a working knowledge of current gaming consoles.
 Be sure to do your due diligence when hiring staff to make sure they are knowledgeable about your product and/or industry.

 One of your biggest assets at CES is your exhibit staff.
-When you have the right people representing your product, you will be setting yourself up for success and maximizing your ROI.
+With the right people representing your brand, you will experience great success and incredible ROI.